 Role #6: The Social Media Manager

-The social media manager is actually a really important role on your team.
-When delegated correctly and to an experienced worker, this person will basically be in charge of the virtual face of your business.
+The social media manager is a really important role on your team.
+When delegated correctly and to an experienced worker, this person will basically be in charge of the entire virtual face of your business.
 They will need to deeply understand your branding and target audience, and be able to capture your voice perfectly.

 When you’re just getting started building a team, you may want to save money by creating the majority of your social media content yourself.
 Then, you can simply hire someone to organize and schedule all the content for you.

 As your business grows and eventually has a bigger budget, you may not have time to create all the content yourself.
 Or you might want to focus a lot more on growing your account vs. just posting regularly.
 For either or both of these things, you’ll need an experienced social media manager, which can be fairly expensive (but worth it!).